EstiNet/ClioteSky/README.md

 ### 202
 Sent back to client if both the category and the Cliote Name isn't recognized.

+## 3xx
+Errors that are associated with Cliote creation.

+### 300
+Sent back to client if the category is not recognized.

+### 301
+Sent back to client if the Cliote name is already used.

 ## 9xx
 Other errors.